ArnauCS03/GalileoAPIVisualizerHackUpc2024/README.md

 - Gleb Semenov
 ---
 <br>
-Also it was important after showing the results, help aswer some questions of the challenge:<br><br>
+Also, it was important after showing the results, help aswer some questions of the challenge:<br><br>
 - How many Galileo satellites are used on your phone?<br>
 - How is Galileo contributing to your position accuracy?<br>
 - Are the signals being altered?<br>